 Is switching the program to one that gives a block grant to states, as Paul Ryan suggests -- which would allow them the leeway to then govern benefits and eligibility levels -- and then tie the grant increase amount to the general inflation rather than medical inflation rate, an appropriate answer?

-Moreover, is this a necessary step to avoid fiscal apocalypse
+Moreover, is this a necessary step to avoid fiscal apocalypse?

 This post analyzes our options, using an MMT-inspired framework that accepts a consolidated Fed/Treasury world-view.